First-class cricket: Classification of Official Cricket

-A Test match is a first-class match played between two ICC full member countries, subject to their current status at the ICC and the application of ICC conditions when the match is played.
+A Test match is a first-class match played between two ICC full member countries, subject to their current status at the ICC, and the application of ICC conditions when the match is played.
+Other ICC rulings have made it possible for international teams from associate members of the ICC to achieve first-class status, but this is dependent on the status of their opponents in a given match.